-or
+- or

+- Press the CYCL CALL key

-- > The control opens the Insert NC function window. - Select CYCL CALL PAT - ▶ Define CYCL CALL PAT and add an M function , if necessary
+- > The control opens the Insert NC function window.

+- Select CYCL CALL PAT

+- ▶ Define CYCL CALL PAT and add an M function , if necessary

 Calling a cycle with CYCL CALL POS

 The CYCL CALL POS function calls the most recently defined machining cycle once.
 The starting point of the cycle is the position that you defined in the CYCL CALL POS block.